 Senior Sector Specialist

-David is a software expert within our sector specialist team.
-We can include him in a hand-picked group to support our clients with complex software-based R&D tax credit claims.
+David is a software expert within our sector specialist team and a massive technology enthusiast.
+With more than 20 years’ industry experience, his knowledge is invaluable in supporting our clients with complex, software-based R&D tax credit claims.

 When you work with ForrestBrown, challenge and validation are built into our process.
 Our software experts vet your assessments, helping to unpack the legislative definitions in a way that your team can understand and apply to your work.